sumerc/sumerc.github.io/content/posts/patterns-for-building-high-perf-observability-pipelines.md

 ## Storage

-Storage is where telemetry data stays at rest.
+Storage phase is all about where telemetry data stays at rest.

-As telemetry data is [immutable](#anatomy-of-telemetry-data), it is written once but read many times and often in high volumes.
-Thus, we should do our best to transform the received telemetry data in such a way that is optimized for efficient reads.
+As we have seen, observability data is [immutable](#anatomy-of-telemetry-data).
+It is written only once but read many times and often in high volumes.
+Thus, we should do our best to transform the received telemetry data in such a way that is optimized for **efficient reads**.

 ### Pattern 3: DB-nomics: Object Storage for Database Economics